 Transfer Credit for Repeated Course Work

-Degree credit will not be given for a transferred undergraduate course that a student has previously taken at USC.
-(This regulation does not apply to a USC course that a student withdraws from and then takes at another institution.)
+Degree credit will not be given for a transferred undergraduate course that a student has previously completed with earned credit at USC.

 Permission to Register at Another Institution